w7n/pororinpyuarin/README.md

 6 - Normal w/time-dependant blocks, or blocks related to the Rhizome routine (e.g. destructing blocks in Luigi no Nazo)

 7 - BG oriented, only for aesthetics, while only the most basic objects are used.

+NOTE:
+Switch-dependant blocks (EMB's ! blocks etc.) can be used in all areas except AT6 & AT7, but only AT4 can have 3 switches at the same time.